kvnbias/config-desktop/README.md

 * For RHEL-based distros using anaconda installer you can remove bootloader on full disk summary.
 * If GRUB is installed, use `os-prober` to detect other OS.

+## Why some packages are compiled from source?
+Some packages in doesn't exists in PPA and COPR, and if the package exist, it might be unmaintaned, failing builds, or not updated.
+I will only include packages from those repos if it is maintained by the author of the software.
+While the AUR is not perfect, the quality of software from those repos just doesn't make the cut compared to the AUR.

 ## As of 04/06/2019

 ##### Arch scripts are tested on: